-Common law marriage is said to have occurred when two people have been in a relationship for a length of time, and have been living together as though they were married.
-In countries where this type of law applies, if either of the two parties goes to court they are treated as though they were husband and wife and thus can apply to be granted compensation to the same amount that a spouse would receive.
+Common law marriage is when two people have been in a relationship for a length of time.
+And have been living together as though they were married.
+In countries where this type of law applies… If either of the two parties goes to court they can have rights as though they were husband and wife.
+Therefore they can apply for compensation to the same amount that a spouse would receive.

-There is always the potential that you will be able to enhance your own understanding of your rights so that you are protected in a dispute and can answer the question “what is common law marriage?”
+There is always the potential that you will be able to enhance your own understanding of your rights.
+So that you know what to do in a dispute and can answer the question “what is common law marriage?”